Blaizzy/mlx-embeddings/docs/Shell-Completion.md

 fi
 ```

-Should you later install the `bash-completion` formula, this will automatically use its initialization script to read the completions files.
+Should you later install the `bash-completion@2` formula, this will automatically use its initialization script to read the completions files.
+When installed, the `bash-completion@2` formula also runs `${HOMEBREW_PREFIX}/etc/profile.d/bash_completion.sh` and all files in the `bash_completion.d` directory (If the Caveats section is followed after installation, of course).
+Therefore, it is recommended to comment out the block of code given above after installing `bash-completion@2` because it becomes redundant.

 ## Configuring Completions in `zsh`